qtnc/swan/docs/language-syntax.md

 This can be useful to be more strict (by using `is` instead of `==`, or to achieve a different effect).

 As in C/C++, Java and all other programming languages having the switch statement, the control jumps to the first matched value, and then the execution continues across all the following cases.
-To prevent the execution of following cases, use break.
+To prevent the execution of following cases, use the break keyword.
-In the contrary of C/C++, Java and others, you can compare anything you want, you aren't restricted to numbers or strings.
+But in the contrary of C/C++, Java and others, you can compare anything you want, you aren't restricted to numbers or strings.

 ## Iteration protocol
 A for loop written as: